measurement-kit/measurement-kit/doc/api/ooni/orchestrate.md

 The `geoip_country_path` and `geoip_asn_path` are used by the orchestrator client to guess the country and autonomous system number, if they are not provided by the API user (see below).
-By default these attributes are empty, meaning that MK will not attempt to geolocate the user.
+By default these attributes are empty, meaning that MK will fail to geolocate the user.

 The `platform` attribute tells the orchestrator the platform in which the probe runs (e.g., `android`, `ios`).
 If not set, this